 To meet our current energy needs, Saint John’s has invested and continues to look towards creating renewable energy on campus.
 These projects not only provide our campus with clean energy, but also offer the chance for students, faculty, and staff to learn about and research these new technologies.

-Completed in December 2009, the Saint John’s Abbey Energy Farm is the third-largest ground-mounted photovoltaic array in Minnesota.
-The panels annually provide 4% of our energy needs and can offset up to 20% of peak power requirements.
+When completed in December 2009, the first portion of the Saint John’s Abbey Energy Farm was the largest ground-mounted photovoltaic array in Minnesota.
+The solar panels were installed on 3.9 acres of the Abbey's land.
+To maximize efficiency, the array is made of single-axis tracking panels which use GPS to follow the sun as it moves across the sky.
+These panels provided 4% of our annual energy needs and could offset up to 20% of peak power requirements.
 The solar farm was made possible by a two million-dollar grant from Xcel Energy's Renewable Development Fund, Saint John’s Abbey, and Westwood Renewables.

-One of our alumni, Steve Fait ’94, was a writer and producer of The Man with the Golden Sun, which was created for the “Putting the Sun to Work for Minnesota” film contest, presented by Solar Works for Minnesota and Environment Minnesota.
+Fun Fact: One of our alumni, Steve Fait ’94, was a writer and producer of The Man with the Golden Sun , which was created for the “Putting the Sun to Work for Minnesota” film contest, presented by Solar Works for Minnesota and Environment Minnesota.

 Other on-campus energy sources:

 As the on-campus Power Plant heats and cools our buildings, it also creates approximately one-fourth (25%) of the electricity consumed on campus.
 Co-generation means there are two uses for the steam.
 The primary role of steam production is to heat and cool our buildings; the electricity is a side benefit.
 Our boilers produce high pressure steam, which spins turbines to generate electricity.
 The turbines drop the steam from high pressure steam down to the low pressure steam that is used by campus buildings.